We started a conversation…

 - Information inequality

 Each element of these issues is complex and multi-faceted.
-To help us understand them and identify great practice, we have been talking to expert organisations, to companies who address these issues daily and, of course, to people who have been affected by them.
+To help us understand them and identify great practice, we have talked to expert organisations, to companies who address these issues daily and, of course, to people who have been affected by them.

 How can I get involved?